Compare Refinance Rates Today

 Government-backed refinance loans

 What it is: This type of refinance loan is backed by a government agency like the SBA or the U.S. Department of Agriculture (USDA).
-Both of these agencies back loans up to $5.5 million.
+The SBA offers loans up to $5.5 million, while USDA loans go up to $25 million.

 How it works: The refinancing process works like any other, except in this case, the SBA and USDA agree to guarantee a portion of the loan amount if the borrower defaults (fails to repay the loan).
 This guarantee makes it easier for lenders to offer borrowers flexible qualifying standards, which in turn makes these loans more accessible to more people.